FizzyPopStudio/lua-patches/joint-patches/jump-table+if-shct+cont-loop/README.md

 Also, this patch adds the `continue` keyword for loop control, it works as you probably expect it to.

+### Limitations

+As Lua does not have support for symbolic constants all case values in the `switch` statement must be literal constants.
+This leads to lower quality code due to the use of magic numbers.
+A solution is available by using my "Token Storage" patch along with my "Enum, Const, Macro, and Inline" patch.

+**This patch is still under development, however, it is nearly complete, so check back soon!**

 ###Jumpto (Computed Goto)

 A jumpto statement has the following syntax: